 Believe it or not, you can get along without your little toe.
-The author knows a university professor who is missing a little toe and still goes on ski trips.
+I know a university professor who is missing a little toe and still goes on ski trips.
 The little (vernacularly known as “pinky”) toe is an evolutionary throwback to the days when our ancestors needed them for climbing trees.

 Our ability to balance while walking is centered on the heel and metatarsals.
 The pinky toe is a vestigial structure that has little use.
 But it still hurts when something rubs on it!